 Why is Chlorophyll Green?
 Chlorophyll is a pigment that absorbs certain wavelengths of light.
 Its color represents the colors of light that it reflects, not absorbs.
 In fact green light provides the least energy for the process of photosynthesis, making red and blue wavelengths the source of most of the energy plants require for photosynthesis.

-The graph below shows the various wavelengths of light that are absorbed by the different pigments.
-The spikes at red and blue are because of the chlorophyll molecules.
-So Chlorophyll is green because it absorbs more light from the Red and blue sectors than from the green sector.
+The graph depicts the various wavelengths of light that are absorbed by the different pigments.
+The spikes at red and blue are because of the chlorophyll molecules absorbing the light energy.

 The lower spike at green is because of a group of pigments called carotenoids.
 These pigments many of which are forms of Vitamin A are responsible for the overall health of the plant in repelling disease accumulating toxins for later excretion.
 Notice most of the activity is in the higher energy ultra violet sector rather than the lower energy yellow and green sector.
 Also note that photosynthesis stops dramatically after the 700nm.
 This is known as the “Red Drop.”